grammarware/sle16/bousse/examples/README.md

-# GEMOC Studio
+# Examples

-## Installation
+## Presentation

-The folder `studios`contains compiled and off-the-shelf GEMOC Studios for all platforms.
-Please unzip the archive corresponding to your platform to start using the GEMOC Studio.

-The folder `examples` contains one example per engine.
-Each example contains one language and one model.
+Each folder contains one example of xDSML and one example of model conforming to the xDSML.

-## Playing with the engines

-Thereafter, we present simplified tutorials to play with two execution engines of the GEMOC studio, and with the corresponding relevant addons.

-### Common recipe
+## Common recipe

+For each engine, you can process in the following way:

 1. Start the GEMOC Studio in a fresh workspace.
 1. Import the example xDSML by doing *File, *Import..*, *Existing Projects into Workspace*, and choose the folder `language-workbench` of the considered engine.
 Select all the projects and click on *Finish*.